Ryan McCombs

-Ryan McCombs (born July 16, 1974) is an American musician best known for being the vocalist of rock bands Soil and Drowning Pool.
+Ryan McCombs (born July 16, 1974) is an American musician best known for being the vocalist of alternative metal bands Soil and Drowning Pool.

 Career

 Soil (1997–2004, 2011–present)

 McCombs was discovered by Soil through a compilation CD of unsigned bands.
 He joined the band as lead vocalist in mid-1997.
 Soil released three albums (Throttle Junkies, Scars and Redefine) and two EPs (Soil and El Chupacabra) during his time in the group.
 With heavy anthems like "Halo" and "Unreal", the band gained commercial recognition and international status with their second album, Scars, in 2001.
 Their 2004 follow-up would continue Soil's significant exposure.
 While touring for their latest album, McCombs suddenly decided to leave the band, which caused the cancelation of many scheduled performances alongside acts like Sevendust and Damageplan.

 In 2011, McCombs rejoined Soil.
 The band played various venues throughout the UK including Download Festival at which it played a live acoustic set for the first time.
 The band released their new album Whole on August 16, 2013 (worldwide) and August 20, 2013 (North America).